marv2097/siprocket/README.md

 }
 ```

-To access them we just reference the field name (key) followed by the word 'Value'.
+To access them we just reference the field name followed by the word `Value`.
 So if we wanted to get the Call-ID from the example above we would just reference `sip.CallId.Value`.
 Other fields that support this format are:

 Header Field | Reference
 --- | ---